zakattack9/zstoo.com/README.md

 ### Stretch Goals
 - create pipeline for deployment
+- eject app from CRA and customize webpack config
 - easter eggs
   - mode that can be enabled at the end of website
 - ~rebuild with [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) if ScrollMagic gets depreciated~